dgblack/dgblack.github.io/index.md

   * Published (but not included as author because Zeiss did not want to publicize their involvement)

 # Other
-Avid backcountry skier, rock climber, mountaineer
-Fluent in German and English
+Avid backcountry skier, rock climber, mountaineer (see [here](https://dgblack.github.io/portfolio/adventures) Fluent in German and English